Rabbit Without Ears: The title

 While doing handicraft at the daycare centre, Ludo sews a stuffed rabbit without ears.
 As Anna criticises him for it, he points at the fact that another rabbit made by the child Cheyenne-Blue has no ears as well.
 Anna thereupon claims that it is a Keinohrhase, a no-ears rabbit, which is able to hear through its nose.
 This scene was also used for the first teaser trailer.

 A rare earless rabbit born in February 2012 at a zoo in Limbach-Oberfrohna, Saxony was named "Til", in reference to this film's title and its director.
 The baby rabbit was accidentally crushed when a television cameraman stepped on him, an event that was briefly the subject of international media coverage.

 American remake

-In January 2010, Schweiger sold the rights for the US remake of Keinohrhasen to Newmarket Entertainment; as he stated he hopes to direct the film and to engage Ben Affleck as leading man.
+In January 2010, Schweiger sold the rights for the US remake of Keinohrhasen to Newmarket Entertainment; he stated he hoped to direct the film and engage Ben Affleck as leading man.